BMW adding SUV production in China, increasing prices on US-built SUVs in response to Trump’s tariffs

 The Department of Commerce will hold a public hearing on the investigation on July 19 and 20 in Washington, D.C.

-BMW had previous written a letter to U.S. Commerce Secretary Wilbur Ross stating that "the domestic manufacture of automobiles has no apparent correlation with U.S. national security," according to a Business Insider report.
+BMW had previously written a letter to U.S. Commerce Secretary Wilbur Ross stating that "the domestic manufacture of automobiles has no apparent correlation with U.S. national security," according to a Business Insider report.
 BMW went on to say that the U.S. enacting tariffs would increase the cost of exporting cars from the U.S., "potentially leading to strongly reduced export volumes and negative effects on investment and employment in the United States."

 The European Union has warned that such a move could endanger $300 billion in commerce.
 A study by the Peterson Institute for International Economics said the move would hike auto prices, threaten spending on autonomous cars, and cost up to 195,000 jobs in the U.S. over three years and up to 624,000 jobs if other countries were to retaliate.